Kid's Room Message Board Repurposed Cabinet Doors

 I'm sure you can relate to how challenging it is to hang any kind of wall decor that has double picture hooks.
 Getting those nails in just the right spot on the wall, no less getting them perfectly level, can be a pain.
 This amazing no-measure picture hanging tip is going to rock your world!

 The takeaway from this project is before throwing anything out, take a good look at it first because you never know if the parts can be repurposed into something new down the road.
-I know I'm thankful that I saved the dismantled parts of that old corner media cabinet!
+I'm so thankful that I saved all the dismantled parts of the corner media cabinet.

 So what do you think?
 Thanks for stopping by the Interior Frugalista today!
-I hope you were inspired by this idea for a handy kid's room message board.
+I hope you were inspired by this handy idea for a repurposed cabinet doors message center for a child's bedroom.

 If you have any questions, please leave them in the comment section below or the Contact Me tab at the top to drop me an email.
 I love hearing from you!

-If you enjoyed this repurposed cabinet door idea, I'd be so thankful if you shared it with a friend and pinned it to your favorite board on Pinterest.
+If you enjoyed this DIY message board from repurposed cabinets, I'd be so thankful if you shared it with a friend and pinned it to your favorite board on Pinterest.

 How To Make A Chalkboard From A Mirror | Shoppe No. 5